Meet the team

 Amanda Burgess - Head of Systems and Operations

-She has worked in Research and Innovation since 1993, undertaking various roles including team leader of the Research Awards Team and a four-year secondment to LSE Enterprise.
-She has a strong commitment to customer service and service delivery.
+She has worked in Research and Innovation since 1993, undertaking various roles including head of the Research Awards Team and a four-year secondment to LSE Enterprise.
+She has a strong commitment to customer service and service delivery, and providing infrastructure and tools to enable staff to efficiently perform their roles.

 Charlotte Creamore - Research Development Administrative Assistant